-We recenty switched to Time4Learning for Language Arts and Art.
+We recently switched to Time4Learning for Language Arts and Art.
 He still loves Teaching Textbooks for math.
-Those three are on the computer (Time4Learning needs internet).
+Those three programs are on the computer (Time4Learning needs internet).
 It won’t be hard for him to get those lessons completed.
 Plus, when he is working on the computer, I am working with the girls.

 The holidays are already crazy and way too hectic.